maflcko/b-c-gui-translations-review/reviews/sl.md

         <source>Sign the message to prove you own this Bitcoin address</source>
         <translation>Podpišite sporočilo, da dokažete lastništvo zgornjega naslova.</translation>

 YES
-The translation is not fully accurate.
-The original English specifies "this Bitcoin address," implying the specific address being referenced, whereas the Slovene translation uses "zgornjega naslova" ("the above address"), which may not be appropriate or accurate depending on the context.
-Moreover, it omits the mention of "Bitcoin," which is important for clarity in this context.
+The translation is inaccurate.
+The original specifies "this Bitcoin address," but the translation says "lastništvo zgornjega naslova" ("ownership of the above address"), which is ambiguous, and omits "Bitcoin" ("Bitcoin naslov").

-A better translation would explicitly mention "Bitcoin naslov" and keep the wording closer to the original meaning:

 Correct translation:
 Podpišite sporočilo, da dokažete, da ste lastnik tega Bitcoin naslova.
 ```